 In 2023, two outbreaks occurred in Equatorial Guinea and Tanzania, which are located on opposite sides of the African continent.
 On February 13, the Government of Equatorial Guinea declared a Marburg disease outbreak.
 There were 16 confirmed cases, of which 12 were fatal.
 An additional 23 probable cases were also reported, all of whom died.
 The WHO declared the outbreak over on June 8, 2023.

 Following an incubation period of 2 to 21 days, patients infected with Marburg virus suddenly develop fever, chills, headache, and myalgia.
 A maculopapular rash may appear around the fifth day after symptom onset.
 Patients also may develop nausea, vomiting, diarrhea, abdominal pain, and sore throat.
-As the disease progresses, patients develop pancreatitis, liver failure, massive hemorrhaging, and eventually multi-organ failure.
+As the disease progresses, patients develop pancreatitis, liver failure, and massive hemorrhaging.
+Eventually, they suffer multi-organ failure.
 The case fatality rate has ranged from 23 to 90%.
-Unlike Ebola, there are no specific antiviral drugs or vaccines for Marburg virus disease.

 Clinical diagnosis of Marburg virus disease is difficult because the signs and symptoms resemble other infectious diseases such as malaria, typhoid fever, dengue fever, Lassa fever or Ebola.
 The diagnosis can be confirmed by laboratory testing.
 Antigen-capture enzyme-linked immunosorbent assay (ELISA) testing, polymerase chain reaction (PCR), and IgM-capture ELISA can be used to confirm a case of Marburg virus disease within a few days of symptom onset.
 IgG-capture ELISA is useful to confirm infections later in the course of disease or after recovery.
 Virus isolation is possible but should only be done in a high containment laboratory with good laboratory practices.